Handle Operators in String Theory: Explicit Handle Operators

 We have brought the factorisation formula into such a form that we can simply read off the full set of (generically offshell) coherent states that can propagate through the cut handles, their duals, as well as their weights and measure associated to summing over their quantum numbers that characterise them.
 Onshell, these include physical, unphysical and BRST exact contributions (we return to this point). \sk

-So we can finally specify precisely what we mean by `{\it resolution of unity}' or `sum over states' and identify a correspondingly explicit coherent state basis for the vertex operators comprising handle operators.
-In particular, we can rewrite the fixed-complex structure handle operators (\ref{eq:intermbcd}) as follows:
+So we can finally specify precisely what we mean by `{\it resolution of unity}' and the corresponding `{\it sum over states}' and identify an explicit coherent state basis for the vertex operators comprising handle operators.
+Collecting the above we can rewrite the fixed-complex structure handle operators (\ref{eq:intermbcd}) as follows:

 where we glue with $z_1z_2=q$, and we have defined the measure:

 The (fixed-picture) coherent states in turn read,

 which are to be interpreted as being inserted at $p_1$ where $z_1=0$ in the $z_1$ frame, that is, at the origin of a local centred coordinate chart in the vicinity of the cut handle.
 The duals are in turn given by: